Reaction to Facebook agreeing a concession deal with Australia on media bill | MarketScreener

 The Australian government was still able to say it "stood up to the giants and that got international attention (but) the digital giants remain as strong as ever."

-(Reporting by Colin Packham and Byron Kaye; additional reporting by Renju Jose)
+(Reporting by Colin Packham, Byron Kaye and Douglas Busvine; additional reporting by Renju Jose; Editing by Susan Fenton)